Township No. 3 – 1st Range North of the Plymouth Claim – East of the Kennebec River

 Page 4 – Sanborn Company Fire Insurance Map – 1917

-To see a complete and enlargeable version of this original map, click the link below:
+For an enlargeable version of this original map, click the link below:

 1917 Sanborn Map at Library of Congress